Ta' Xbiex: Yachting

 For many years in the 1950s various battleships were berthed in the Msida/Ta' Xbiex creek.
 From the 1960s right up until today, Ta' Xbiex hosts many private boats with people from all nationalities making this location their berthing home for short as well as long stays.

-The Royal Malta Yacht Club, sits proudly on the Ta' Xbiex seafront and plays host to the very popular Rolex Middle Sea Race.
+The Royal Malta Yacht Club, sits on the Ta' Xbiex seafront and plays host to the Rolex Middle Sea Race.
 Tracing its origins back to the 1800s, this yachting club now enjoys well equipped premises and facilities on a site it renovated in 2008.
 It also houses a 65 berth Yacht Marina in the same location.

 Ta' Xbiex is also home to a 720 berth Msida and Ta' Xbiex Yacht Marina.
 Due to its stratic location, the marina is sought after for its central location and the shelter afforded from the prevailing North-Westerly winds, while the breakwater protects against a North-Easterly swell.

 Several marine services providers are also found in the area.
 There are a number of restaurants along the coast that take advantage of the location, catering for the yachting community whilst also offering spectacular harbour views of the Bastions in Valletta and Floriana.